henspace/text2lesson-docs/docs/learning-trail/examples.md

 Again, here is part of that lesson.

 ```
-?
+(?)
 Which of these books are by Chaucer?
-= The Cantebury tales
+= The Canterbury tales
 = Troilus and Criseyde
 x The divine comedy
 x Purgatorio
 ```

-# Introductions
+# Animals: introductions

 Sometimes you will want to give the reader a bit more information about the question that follows.
 This is done by adding a introduction item.
 The introduction item begins with the character **i**.
-You can put this in brackets to make it clearer like this **(i)**.
+Again, you can put this in parentheses to make it clearer like this **(i)**.
 They'll both work.

 In this lesson, each question has some introductory text.